federicosapienza/lorenzoIlMagnifico/README.md

 # Cli

-To interact with the game, you only has to follow the istructions the interface will send.
+To interact with the game, just follow the istructions the interface will send.

 # Docs